jaspaloberoi/runner-game/README.md

 - +1 point for each obstacle you successfully navigate past
 - Every 10 points advances you to the next level
-- The bird grows larger with each level
 - Your high score is saved between sessions

 ## Tips